Robust Collision Detection for Robots with Variable Stiffness Actuation by Using MAD-CNN: Modularized-Attention-Dilated Convolutional Neural Network: Introduction

-Learning-based collision detection techniques offer an alternative to overcome challenges in purely model-based methods.
-By training neural network models with collision and/or collision-free data, uncertainties and unmodeled effects within the dynamic model can be accounted for without requiring a user-defined threshold \cite{park2020learning}.
-These techniques involve residual and uncertainty regression or end-to-end approaches, providing binary outcomes indicating collision occurrence \cite{sharkawy2018manipulator, czubenko2021simple}.
-Some studies also utilize joint position and velocity data for uncertainty regression, leading to more precise estimates of external torque by subtracting these uncertainties from the residual \cite{xu2020new, lim2021momentum}.
+In response to these challenges, learning-based collision detection techniques have emerged as alternatives to traditional model-based methods.
+By training neural network models with collision and collision-free data, these techniques accommodate uncertainties and unmodeled effects within the dynamic model, eliminating the need for a user-defined threshold \cite{park2020learning}.
+Learning-based methods are particularly prevalent in commercial robots with rigid joints, offering promising results in terms of collision detection accuracy.

-Learning-based collision detection methods are widely used in robots with rigid joints but their suitability for collaborative robots (cobots) with variable stiffness actuation is not fully validated.
-Cobots with variable stiffness enable close human collaboration, emphasizing the need for accurate and rapid collision detection.
-However, data collection across all conditions is challenging due to the dynamic changes in stiffness during tasks.
-The ideal network should be robust to stiffness variations and achieve excellent performance when trained using data from a single stiffness condition, providing reliable collision detection across various scenarios involving cobots.
+However, a critical gap exists in the validation and adaptation of these learning-based methods for collaborative robots equipped with variable stiffness actuation.
+Collaborative robots (cobots) with variable stiffness actuation have the potential for more intimate human collaboration, heightening the urgency to address the challenges associated with accurate, rapid, and robust collision detection in this context.
+The dynamic changes in stiffness during tasks pose additional difficulties for collision detection, making traditional learning-based approaches less suitable for these scenarios.

-Collecting sufficient collision data for training the network is challenging and hazardous for both human users and robots.
-Thus, a data-efficient solution is crucial for robot collision detection, given the highly imbalanced features in the collected dataset.
-The number of collision cases is substantially lower than that of collision-free cases, underscoring the importance of optimizing data efficiency.
-Efficient classification methods, like the modularized neural network (MNN) introduced in \cite{kim2021transferable}, accurately distinguish between collision and collision-free cases even with limited collision information.
-However, it's worth noting that training MNN still requires a minimum of 1 hour of collision data and 2 hours of free-motion data.
+Moreover, collecting sufficient collision data for training purposes poses challenges and potential hazards for both human users and robots.
+Therefore, there is a pressing need for data-efficient solutions that can navigate these challenges and optimize classification accuracy, especially in the face of imbalanced datasets.